Duzakh

 Duzakh (in Persian دوزخ) is hell in the Persian mythology.

 This word was dao‘aη úha- in Avestan and dušox in Middle Persian.

-Hell, in Zorostrianism is described as a deep well, terrifying because it is dark, stinking, and extremely narrow.
-The smallest of the xrafstars (harmful creatures) are as big as mountains, and all devour and destroy the soul of the damned.
+In Zorostrianism, Hell is described as a deep well, terrifying because it is dark, stinking, and extremely narrow.
+The smallest of the xrafstars (harmful creatures) are as big as mountains, and all devour and destroy the souls of the damned.

 There happens the most horrible punishments and tortures adapted to the sins committed by the damned.
 There is much emphasis on sexual crimes, but also on other actions disapproved of by Mazdean ethics.